 A term first coined — by Adolph Stern — in the 1930s, Borderline Personality Disorder really has come quite a long way from the 'Freudian' "border between neurosis and psychosis".
 Today, it has a very specific classification, where one has to meet a minimum of five and a maximum of all nine (that's a possible 256 different combinations of symptoms that could result in a diagnosis of BPD) of the DSM criteria, or meet the general critera (F60) in the ICD-10.

-Despite this, however, it's still very much the case that what's written and talked about BPD strikes a highly blaming, unenlightened, 'Fatal Attraction'-style tone — see, if you must, Joe Navarro ("FBI Special Agent (Ret.)"), How to Spot a Borderline Personality.
+Despite this, however, it's still very much the case that what's written and talked about BPD strikes a highly blaming, unenlightened, 'Fatal Attraction'-style tone — see, if you must, this ill-informed, and since removed, 'spot the mental' article in the Guardian Careers section from 2017

 Borderline patients have, in the past, and can still today, be seen by clinicians as troublesome and resource hungry, who "won't" as much as "can't" be helped.
 And, cruelly, many Borderline patients, especially those who present particularly impaired interpersonal skills, can often alienate the very people whose care and support they seek.